opsdroid/opsdroid/docs/configuration.md

     no-deps: true
 ```

-_Note: This might be useful when you are developing a skill and already have the dependencies installed._
+_Note: This might be useful when developing a skill and already have the dependencies installed._

 ## Environment variables